elecavazza/scada-labview-heating-control-system/README.md

 # scada-labview-heating-control-system

-SCADA Heating Control System using LabVIEW Datalogging and Supervisory Control Module
+This is a LabVIEW-based SCADA heating control system utilizing the Datalogging and Supervisory Control Module.
+It supports automatic, manual, and maintenance modes, with robust temperature state management and logging.

 ## State Table